-This report covers progress for FY21 for our new project funded by the USWBSI.
+This report covers progress for our FY21 project funded by the USWBSI.
 This was a collaborative project with several key groups essential to the success of the project-wheat and barley FHB field plot establishment for breeding by Kevin Smith and Jim Anderson and wheat and barley germplasm evaluation trial establishment by Brian Steffenson.
 The groups planted and maintained the trials used in this project.
-They all have long running FHB breeding and evaluation programs and also contributed by providing visual assessments of FHB severity in the field using their conventional methods.
-The research reported took place at two locations, St. Paul and Crookston MN, with both visual assessments and rover imaging being conducted at both locations.
+They all have long running FHB breeding and evaluation programs and also contributed by providing visual assessments of FHB severity in the field using project specific conventional methods.
+The research reported took place at two locations, St. Paul and Crookston MN, with both visual assessments and rover imaging conducted at both locations.